What wool should I choose for felting?

 Have you wondered if you should use Gotland wool?
 If you have done any needle felting at all, or you are looking to start you will be wondering what breed of wool to use.
 I was lucky when I was just beginning I had a flock of sheep with wool that worked perfectly for needle felting.
 Romney wool has been my favorite for years and what I use in 95% of my sculptures.
 I have been asked many times what my favorite wool breed is to use when felting.
 I would always say Romney, but didn’t feel qualified to honestly answer that question without trying out different types of wool.

 In 2015 I began needle felting through the sheep breeds, making a certain breed of sheep out of it’s own wool.
-I also began hosting a Felt-Along on Facebook so we can all felt together and discuss our thoughts on the wool we have chosen for that felt along.
 I have learned a lot about the different breeds as well as their wool as we go.
 I have been posting what I have learned here on my website for each of the wool breeds I have used, giving my opinion based on my experience felting with the wool.
 Keep in mind fleeces can vary greatly within the same breed depending on their health and care.
 I try to keep this in mind as I give my opinions.

 I felted a sheep using Gotland wool and want to share with you what I found.